 - Students are prohibited from using cell phones or having them in plain visible sight during the times of instruction in the classroom or in restrooms and locker rooms.
-"Using" cell phones refers to not only making and receiving calls, but also using the cell phone for other purposes such a texting, e-mailing, taking photos, using applications on the cell phone, etc. - Students are allowed to use cell phones, have them "ON" or have them in plain visible sight during passing periods and lunch periods.
-Students are not allowed to use cell phones, have cell phones turned on, or in plain visible sight in restrooms or locker rooms. - Students and parents are notified that District #307 is not responsible for the loss, theft, damage, or vandalism to student cell phones, as well as other personal property.
-Students and parents are strongly encouraged to insure that if students have cell phones in their possession, they should not leave them unattended or unsecured. - 4.
+"Using" cell phones refers to not only making and receiving calls, but also using the cell phone for other purposes such a texting, e-mailing, taking photos, making audio or video recordings, using applications on the cell phone, etc. - 2.
+Students are allowed to use cell phones, have them "ON" or have them in plain visible sight during passing periods and lunch periods.
+However, students are not allowed to take photographs or to record audio or video during such times that the student is allowed to have a cell phone "ON" or in plain visible sight while at school, in a school bus, on campus, or in any school building or facility.
+Furthermore, students are not allowed to use cell phones, have cell phones turned on, or in plain visible sight in restrooms or locker rooms. - 3.
+Students and parents are notified that District #307 is not responsible for the loss, theft, damage, or vandalism to student cell phones, as well as other personal property.
+Students and parents are strongly encouraged to ensure that if students have cell phones in their possession, they should not leave them unattended or unsecured. - 4.
 Pagers, beepers, iPods, MP3 players, Kindles and other electronic communication devices continue to be prohibited unless authorized by the classroom teacher or the administration. - 5.
 Students participating in extra-curricular activities and athletics must contact their coach or sponsor about rules involving cell phone use after school hour or on bus trips. - 6.
 Using a cell phone in an unauthorized manner or in violation of the above policy will result in disciplinary action as outlined in "Discipline" section of this handbook. - 7.
 A reminder to students and parents that use of a cell phone to manufacture, distribute or possess pornography is a criminal offense and will not be tolerated by IWHS District.
-Consequences are listed under "Pornography" in the Discipline Code of this handbook.
 If a student receives an unsolicited pornographic item on his/her cell phone, he/she should IMMEDIATELY notify a staff person, and the matter will be handled by the proper administrative personnel.
-If the student fails to immediately notify the Administration, the excuse of not knowing about the item cannot be used.
 Students: It is your phone, your property and your responsibility! - 8.
-Cell phones used by students during the day will be taken by the teacher and placed in the office.
+Cell phones improperly used by students during the day will be taken by the teacher and placed in the office.
 The student's parent or guardian will be notified and may be required to pick up the device in the school office.
-On the third offense, students will drop their phones off to the Dean of Students at the beginning of the day, and pick them up at the end of the day.
+On the third offense, for 10 days, students will drop their phones off to the Director of Student Services at the beginning of the day and pick them up at the end of the day.
 Cell phones not picked up at the end of the day will be locked in the school safe until the owner comes in the office to pick up the phone.